Full Blooded

 Full Blooded (also known as Da Hound) is an American rapper formerly signed to Master P's No Limit Records in the late 1990s.

-Full Blooded made his debut in 1998 on C-Murder's debut album Life or Death on the song titled "On The Run" and on the song titled "Ghetto Ties".
+Full Blooded made his debut in 1995 (credited as Hounds from Gert Town) on the song “Murder Weapon” off the No Limit compilation album Down South Hustlers: Bouncin’ and Swingin’ and later in 1998 on C-Murder's debut album Life or Death on the song titled "On The Run" and on the song titled "Ghetto Ties".
 He would continue to make guest appearances on several No Limit albums before releasing his debut album Memorial Day on December 1, 1998.
 Unlike most No Limit albums, Memorial Day was a commercial disappointment, only reaching number 112 on the Billboard 200.
 Full Blooded left No Limit shortly after and released his second album, Untamed in 2001.
-Because Of Memorial Day's failure, it was in print until 2003.